Enterprise-Neurosystem/edge-anomaly-detection/workshop/instructions.md

    ![](/workshop/images/AnomalyDetectionWebUI.png)

-12. The Web UI uses an HTML FORM which upon 'submit' posts its options to plot.js which in turn uses some services to plots the graph.
-We are not going to go into detail as to how th Let's go ahead and containerize this application and deploy it on OpenShift.
+12. The Web UI uses an HTML FORM which upon 'submit' posts its options to plot.js which in turn uses services to plot the graph.
+In this workshop we will not go into detail as to how we set up the services, templates and static scripts.
+Let's go ahead and containerize this application and deploy it on OpenShift.

-13. Let's take our web application and containerize it.
+13. Let's now take our web application and containerize it.

 ## Packaging the Anomaly Detection Web Application